-9.42.1 hif makeimages: specmode=cube additional QA
+9.44.1 hif makeimages: specmode=cube additional QA

-The accuracy of the line-free spectral ranges determined by hif_findcont is assessed by creating a moment 8 (peak intensity) image of those line-free ranges of the cube, called the mom8_fc image.
+The accuracy of the line-free spectral ranges determined by hif\findcont is assessed by creating a moment 8 (peak intensity) image of those line-free ranges of the cube, called the mom8\fc image.
 In the ideal case, that image will only contain noise.
 There is a QA metric for this stage to help identify if that image has evidence of extended emission (see corresponding entry in Sec.
 8.7.1).

-Sometimes there is no simple way to denote continuum (e.g. a line forest), and other times the signal-to-noise is too low to determine whether the hif_findcont selection is adequate, but the QA metric identifies cases that merit manual examination (by looking at spectra through the cube at locations of peaks in the mom8_fc image).
-In most cases, the cubes do not need to be re-generated, because a small change in the continuum ranges will not have a significant effect on uvcontfit.
+Sometimes there is no simple way to denote continuum (e.g. a line forest), and other times the signal-to-noise is too low to determine whether the hif\findcont selection is adequate, but the QA metric identifies cases that merit manual examination (by looking at spectra through the cube at locations of peaks in the mom8\fc image).
+In most cases, the cubes do not need to be re-generated, because a small change in the continuum ranges will not have a significant effect on continuum fitting and subtraction.
 But in some cases one may want to create a new aggregate continuum image outside of the pipeline to avoid potential line contamination (the data reducer will do so if they deem it appropriate).